CSTA-Georgia/AP-Computer-Science-A/CONTRIBUTING.md

 ## Edit files in browser ##
 In order to edit the files on GitHub, you will need to be a member of the CSTA Gerogia GitHub organization.
 Email either the repository maintainer, kramlich.rob@mail.fcboe.org, or the CSTA project lead, murry.brandon@mail.fcboe.org, to become a member.

 Once you're part of the organization, you will have edit rights for all the files in each repository.
 GitHub makes it easy to edit files directly in browser.
+Open the file you want to edit in your browser and look for the "Edit this file" button.

 ![Edit GitHub in browser](./images/edit%20file%20on%20GitHub.png)

+All the files in the repository are in a text format known as markdown.
+Find the section in the file where you want to place a link to your resource and create a new line with a markdown formatted link: `[My Resource Name](http://www.myresourceurl.com)`

+After you have added your new links, you will need to *commit* your changes.
+Scroll down to the bottom of the edit page, and add a quick description of your edit before clicking the *Commit Changes* button.